stefanovertua/strategic-insights-of-a-coffee-chain/README.md

 ![Screenshot 2024-11-03 215907](https://github.com/user-attachments/assets/d58d2171-72e9-4faf-b992-29923e0f3f61)

-Having previously focused on product performance, I could now evaluated the company’s overall performance against its targets.
+Having previously focused on product performance, I could now evaluate the company’s overall performance against its targets.
 The graph below, enhanced with conditional formatting for clarity, illustrates the results.
 All values are presented in U.S. Dollars.

 In terms of sales, out of 16 entries, only 4 are negative, which is a positive indicator.
 Notably, the results from the Leaves product line in the small markets of the West region are particularly strong.
 All Leaves products reported positive sales, and most also showed good profit margins, with only a few experiencing marginal losses. <br>